-Purple Bricks’ fixed fee rates are cheaper than estate agents’ commission in most cases.
+Purple Bricks’ fixed fee rates are cheaper than the estate agent’ commission in most cases.
 They are estate agents, local and online agents who are more affordable than Purple Bricks.
 Do they offer the same level of service?

-One of the main reasons online estate agents is capturing the traditional estate agents lion share of the business is very simple.
+One of the main reasons online estate agents is capturing the traditional estate agent lion share of the business is very simple.

 They have a vast online audience when selling or renting a property for a property owner.
 This means the property owner will sell or rent much quicker, and the sale price or rental value will be achieved.